-“What are you going to do, make me do it?
+“What are you going to do, make me do it?”

 “I’m not angry, people are fucking dumb.”

-“Duh.
+“It’s not my fault, people are fucking assholes.”“Duh.
 Do you think?
 I just told you I’m one pretty routinely.
 You are too.”
 I motion to the alley around us where the stuff was scattered.
 “But what?
 You figure you’re the only person who has to deal with that?
 No offense buddy but it’s time to put on your big-boy pants.
 You’re not talking about avoiding assholes, you’re talking about avoiding life.

 He very obviously has a question but isn’t sure how to ask it so I kill a ton of time tying.
 Finally he speaks.
 “I can’t help it if I’m angry.”

-“You know –using your emotions.
+“Yeah, you know –using your emotions.
 That’s what they’re for.”
 I’m casual as hell because I’m lying.
 What I’m telling him is actual what enlightened people do, which is currently a tiny percentage of the population.
 But hey, why make him just functional when we can make him healthy?
 So I tell him this is what “people” do.

 By this point I’ve made my point and he needs to keep his pride, so I can’t leave him to exit the conversation or he’ll have to rise back up again somehow to prove he’s stronger and that’s what I’m trying to avoid, so I end it.
-“Hey, I’d like to keep talking but I’ve got a friend who’s gonna show up right away.
+“Hey, look, uh… I’d like to keep talking but I’ve got a friend who’s gonna show up right away.
 Thanks for the help with the bag.
 Have a good one buddy.”
-I shake his hand which really s surprises him.
+I shake his hand which really surprises him.
 As I head back to the house he waves and says a nice goodbye.